OtakAtik-Robotics/oamp-backend/API.md

 }
 ```

-> Note: Both success and fallback return HTTP 200 OK.
+> Both success and fallback return HTTP 200 OK.
 The `status` field differentiates them.
-This is intentional graceful degradation — the endpoint never crashes or returns 500 due to AI provider issues.
+This is intentional graceful degradation.

 **Response `403` (not premium):**
 ```json